jgrh/lerret/README.md

 Lerret includes some core plugins which are documented below.

+#### convert

+The `convert` plugin may be used to repurpose your images.
+The plugin supports:
+* resizing and cropping
+* sharpening and quality adjustments
+* conversion to different image formats

+It is also possible to convert each image more than once with different settings.

+Note: in order to use this plugin, please install [GraphicsMagick](http://www.graphicsmagick.org).

+The following configuration keys are available.

+* `convert` (optional) - An array of conversion configurations, each containing:
+    * `filename` (required) - The filename to use when writing the repurposed image to the target location.
+    * `quality` (optional) - The resulting image quality (0 to 100, with 100 being best).
+If not specified, the GraphicsMagick default is used.
+    * `resize` (optional) - Resize the image to fit the width and height values while maintaining the original aspect ratio.
+        * `width` (optional) - The width in pixels.
+If not set, then the image is resized to the configured height and its width is set accordingly to maintain the aspect ratio.
+        * `height` (optional) - The height in pixels.
+If not set, then the image is resized to the configured width and its height is set accordingly to maintain the aspect ratio.
+        * `crop` (optional, default: `false`) - Scale and crop the image to the configured width and height.
+When cropping, both width and height are required.
+    * `unsharp` (optional) - Sharpen the image with an unsharp mask operator.
+Please consult the GraphicsMagick [documentation](http://www.graphicsmagick.org/GraphicsMagick.html#details-unsharp) for an explanation of the settings below.
+        * `radius` (required)
+        * `sigma` (required)
+        * `amount` (required)
+        * `threshold` (required)

 #### copy

 The `copy` plugin copies images without modification to the target location.
 This is useful if you have already processed your images for the web.